JonTDean/Lesson10-Is-Horrible/README.md

-# Lesson10 Is Horrible
+# To Whomever is Reading this

-Fix this lesson please.
+Fix this lesson for all that is holy.

 <ins>Reasons Why</ins>: